Mariahjocorso/Louisville_Seedbank_Project/README.md

       - One plot is a bar graph of seed type and the average days of maturity.
 Second barplot shows the difference bettween the average days of maturity versus the sun requirements.
 5. Category 5:Interpret your data and graphical output.
     - If using some format other than a notebook, make sure your README explains your project.
       - The first barplot is a visulization of the type of seeds verus the days it takes for the plant to reach maturity.
 This is an imporatant visulization when you're trying to feed a family or themselves.
-This can be utilized to find a plant that will grow quickly or find what food they may be able to grow within a certain time period that the grower may have access to thier plot or land.
+This can be utilized to find a plant that will grow quickly or find what food they may be able to grow within a certain time period that the grower may have access to their plot or land.
       - The second barplot is a visulization of the average days of matuirty vs sun requirments.
-This can help growers understand that full sun plants on average need longer to reach maturity and it helps vi
+This can help growers understand that full sun plants on average need longer to reach maturity and it helps plan their gardens based on the sun on the plot.